-Fluffy and piled high, these vanilla glazed funfetti buttermilk pancakes are the sweetest way to wake up in the morning!
+Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!

 Popping in from the beach to say a quick hello…